 These were some of my favorites for a few days in Cairo:

 While the Pyramids of Giza aren’t technically within the city, they aren’t a far drive and are definitely a must-see.
 The pyramids are the only one of the original seven Ancient Wonders of the World still standing today, dating back to more than 2,000 B.C.
 Entrance tickets are 120 L.E. ($7) and I found the easiest way to get there from central Cairo was with Uber.
 See my Guide to Visiting the Pyramids of Giza for more detail.

 The Egyptian Museum in Cairo sits in Tahrir square.
 It is the largest museum in Egypt and home to some 160,000 items in 107 halls.
 Here, you can explore ancient pharaonic artifacts stretching back 5,000 years, and see mummies up close.
 The mummy room is possibly one of the coolest things I’ve seen!

 3. Baron Empain Palace

-This interesting building was located just outside my hotel room in Heliopolis.
+This interesting building is located in the neighborhood of Heliopolis.
 It was built in the early 1900s and is modeled after the Hindu temple of Angkor Wat in Cambodia.

 4. The City of the Dead